-Keep them in your drawer as a backup pair or use them for activities that aren’t best suited for headphones, like ward work.
+Keep them in your drawer as a backup pair or use them for activities that aren’t best suited for headphones, like yard work.

-All in all, Koss KTXPRO1 are best budget comfortable headphones bar none.
+All in all, Koss KTXPRO1 are the best budget comfortable headphones bar none.

 How Can I Know What Comfortable Headphones Are?

 Because we’re different and that goes for head size and shape as well there’s no other way to know unless you try them.
 Now you probably already know if you have a big head and have difficulties finding comfortable headphones you’ll probably be looking for bigger frames.